AtlasOfLivingAustralia/ala-datastories/components.md

 - bin 2: count > max count / 1000; colour: #fcad54; alpha: 45%
 - bin 1: count > 0; colour: #ffc557; alpha: 30%

+Markers are generated based on occurrences passed in to the component.
+Custom icons are assigned based on species groups, as well as a marker shadow.
+Markers are linked to popups which use the _ObsTile_ component to show details of the occurrence.

+The map components communicates with _App.vue_; for example a double click on the map sets the spatial focus to the double click location, triggering a new API call in _App.vue_.